-Possible cause Suggested action Comments File or directory does not have write access permissions for the connected user.
-If the user should have the required permissions, see Modifying a share on page 65.
+3 Possible cause Suggested action Comments File or directory does not have write access permissions for the connected user.
+If the user should have the required permissions, see Modifying a Share on page 76.
 The connected users can be determined by opening the Network - Shares page and clicking on connections.
-If the access problem only occurs for a specific path or file in the share use the Storage - Browse option to check the access permissions for the file or directory.
-The share has been set read- only.
-Should the share be writable, open the Network - Shares page and click on the share.
+If the access problem only occurs for a specific path or file in the share, use the Storage - Browse option to check the access permissions for the file or directory.
+The share has been set read-only.
+If the share is writeable, open the Network - Shares page and click on the share.
 Ensure the Read only option is not selected.

 SSM service not started.
 Open the System - Services page and start SSM.
-If this fails reboot the Appliance then attempt to start SSM.
+If this fails, reboot the system then attempt to start SSM.
 Contact Alliance support if problem is not resolved.
 SSM fault.
 Go to the Diagnostics - Self test page and run the Archive Test.
-If this fails, reboot the Appliance, then retest.
+If this fails, reboot the system, then retest.
 Contact Alliance support if problem is not resolved.